mysociety/alaveteli/installing/exim4.md

     MAIN_LOG_SELECTOR==+all -retry_defer
     extract_addresses_remove_arguments=false

-(The user ALAVETELI_USER should have write permissions on ALAVETELI_HOME).
+The user ALAVETELI_USER should have write permissions on ALAVETELI_HOME.

-Note that the name and location of the log files created by Exim must match what the `load-mail-server-logs` script expects, hence the need for the extra `log_file_path` setting.
-And the `check-recent-requests-sent` scripts expects the logs to contain the `from=<...>` envelope information, so we make the logs more verbose with `log_selector`.
+The name and location of the log files created by Exim must match what the `load-mail-server-logs` script expects, which is why you must provide the `log_file_path` setting.

+The `check-recent-requests-sent` scripts expects the logs to contain the `from=<...>` envelope information, so we make the logs more verbose with `log_selector`.
 The ALAVETELI_USER may need to also need to be added to the `trusted_users` list in your Exim config in order to set the return path on outgoing mail, depending on your setup.

 In `/etc/exim4/conf.d/router/04_alaveteli`: